 I am now on the the All about Jazz website at www.allaboutjazz.com/musicians/taeko-kunishima which contains reviews, jazz news and links to buy my previous 4 albums.

-There was a very successful concert at Aberjazz festival on 28th August, Sunday at 6pm.
-We played original pieces incuding the pieces from new album Dictionary Land.
+There was a very successful concert at Aberjazz festival on 28th August, 2022.
+We played original pieces including the pieces from new album Dictionary Land.